marluxiaboss/text_llm_detector/README.md

 ```

 ### 4. Datasets
 - `fake_true_datasets`: folder containing all the generated datasets
 - `fake_true_datasets/modifed_dataset` folder containing the adversarial version of the dataset above

 ## Reproducing the experiments and the plots

 We provide scripts to run the experiments and get the data.
 We also provide notebooks to use this data to produce the plots in the paper.
-We also provide the data we obtained when running the experiments and the generated dataset
+We also provide the data we obtained when running the experiments and the generated dataset.

-generated datasets: `fake_true_datasets`
+Generated datasets: `fake_true_datasets`
-results data (main paper): `saved_training_logs_experiment_2`
+Results data (main paper): `saved_training_logs_experiment_2`
-results data (degradation check in appendix): `saved_training_logs_experiment_1`
+Results data (degradation check in appendix): `saved_training_logs_experiment_1`

 ### Main paper part

 #### Generate the data
 Run all scripts in: `script/generate_dataset`

 #### Training the models
 Run all scripts in: `scripts/experiment_1_training`
 Then you need to change the timestamps in the subsequent testing/threshold finding scripts according to the new trained models.

 #### Finding the thresholds
 Run: `scripts/experiment1/experiment_1_testing/test_with_threshold/slurm_script_find_thresholds_full_finetuning.sh`
 Run: `scripts/experiment2/test_with_threshold/slurm_script_find_thresholds.sh`
 Then run the cells in notebook: `notebooks/find_threshold.ipynb` and adjust the thresholds in the subsequent testing scripts.

 #### Testing the detectors
 Run all scripts in: `scripts/experiment_1/test_with_threshold` with the correct thresholds modified in the script
 Run all scripts in: `scripts/experiment_2/test_with_threshold` with the correct thresholds modified in the script

 #### Plots
 Run all cells in notebook: `notebooks/main_paper_plots.ipynb` with the correct timestamps for the results (see log file structure)

 ### Appendix part
 You should run all scripts for the main paper part first.

 #### Degradation check
 Run all scripts in: `scripts/experiment_1/check_degradation`

 #### Plots
 Run all cells in notebook: `notebooks/appendix_plot.ipynb`